arunans23/SmartTailor/README.md

 # SmartTailor
-A semester project.
-Smart Tailor is system which can take measurements of a Human Being
+This is a semester project.
+Smart Tailor is a system which can take measurements of a Human Being using Depth Cameras.